 A rather cryptic title perhaps for our article today, yet one that has nothing to do with any benefits or drawback of any alcoholic beverage.
-Rather, today, I want to draw your attention an especially important problem that many people who are considering how to get started in writing or speaking or presenting, may come up against.
+Rather, today, I want to draw your attention an especially important problem that many people who are considering how to get started in writing or speaking or presenting, may come up against

-Rather, it's essentially about overcoming writer's block or the underlying fear or illusion that we nothing worthwhile to say or share, with a curious, yet useful tip from another writer.
+Here we explore some traits of writer's block or the underlying dread or illusion that we have nothing worthwhile to say or share, all wrapped up with a curious, yet useful tip from another writer.

 Perhaps the essence of this entire article can be summed up in a single word: fear.
 Though I prefer something like "How to put your fears in a bottle", you can understand why if you read about the fun antics of my friend below.

 We know that many different fears can find their way to the surface of the human brain.
-Even worse, fear, that is left to its own devices, tends to fester, can often make itself known through aggression, even violence.
+Even worse, a foreboding that is left to its own devices, tends to fester, can often make itself known through aggression, even violence.

-So fears are best managed "at birth" and dealt with a sort of firm kindness.
+So surely such anxieties are best managed "at birth" and dealt with a sort of firm kindness.
 Other more pronounced fears may need professional help to "remove" or control.

 Writers however, especially like to really cook up some great fear recipes.
 Sometimes, a writer's fear has nothing to do with how they're perceived by the outside world.

 Some authors simply don't care what people may think of them.
-Instead, those writer's block fears are all "home-cooked" inside those little grey cells that make up the mind.
+Instead, those writer's block fears can be all "home-cooked" inside those little grey cells that make up the mind.
 Why?
 The short answer: imagination is complicated.

 In addition, some writer's block fears are so great that they stop people from starting anything new.
 How many incredible writers have strangled their best thoughts and ideas at inception?
 Sometimes, one wrong word is that is required.

 Yet telling someone going through writer's block that all their fears are imaginary, that they don't really exist, rarely helps.
 What is not real to one person may be a glaring nightmare reality to someone else.